Florida Bright Futures Scholarship: What You Need to Apply

 Wrapping it Up

 This scholarship is a great opportunity for Florida students to reduce the cost of college, but becoming eligible for it requires that you begin planning in your freshman year.
-That’s why CollegeVine offers our Mentorship Program; we pair you with a high-achieving college student who gives you one-on-one guidance about choosing classes and extracurricular activities to make sure you’re a top applicant for any college or scholarship by senior year.
+That’s why CollegeVine offers our free college applications platform.

 For more information about scholarships and paying for college, check out these posts: